DanishZulkafli/civicpulse-quest-pro/README.md

-# CivicPulse Quest
+# CivicPulse Quest Pro

-CivicPulse Quest is an interactive community impact tracker that helps users complete positive missions, earn impact points, unlock ranks, track contribution categories, and receive AI-style recommendations.
+CivicPulse Quest Pro is an interactive community impact tracker that helps users complete positive missions, earn impact points, unlock ranks, monitor weekly consistency, and generate a portfolio-ready impact report.

 This project is built using HTML, CSS, JavaScript, and LocalStorage.
 It can be deployed directly using GitHub Pages without GitHub Actions.